ESA Governance Upgrade 2025

 • Membership vote on Bylaws amendments preserved.
 The original proposal to "Modify the ESA Bylaws to allow amendments to be made by the Governing Board" is removed.
 Under the revised proposal, the existing process for member approval of Bylaws amendments remains unchanged.

-Below, find detailed explanations of the objectives for the current Governance Upgrade proposals and the supporting reasoning behind them.
+Below, find detailed explanations of the Governance Upgrade concepts that are basis for the proposed Bylaws amendments and the supporting reasoning behind them.

 Recommendation 1: Reduce the overall size of the Governing Board.